JamesGJ5-Learning-To-Code/inventory-application/plans.md

 10. Switch to pug if convenient (as done in MDN tutorial)

-11. Decide whether or not to do the "EXTRA CREDIT" tasks
+11. DONE Decide whether or not to do the "EXTRA CREDIT" tasks